-Users and groups
+Users and Groups

-Ubuntu, as with most PC Operating Systems, support multiple users accounts.
+Linux systems, as with most PC Operating Systems, support multiple users accounts.
 This allows each user to have a separate user account.
-Ubuntu also has user groups, every user is a member of one or more groups.
+Linux systems also have user groups, every user is a member of one or more groups.
 Every user also has a group with the same name as the user, of which the user is a member.
 Files and folders can be set to be accessible by a user and a group.
 By default a users files are only accessible by the user and system files are only accessible by the root user.